bicycle1885/JSoC2015/Report.md

 ```

-If you have an idea to improve the performance, please let me know!
+If you have a great idea to improve the performance, please let me know!

 ## IndexableBitVectors.jl

 The next package is [IndexableBitVectors.jl](https://github.com/BioJulia/IndexableBitVectors.jl).
-You must already know about the `BitVector` type in the standard library; types defined in this package is an indexable version of it.
+You must be familiar with the `BitVector` type in the standard library; types defined in this package is an indexable version of it.
 Here "indexable" means that the number of bits between an arbitrary range can be answered in constant time.
 If you are already familiar with [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure), you may know this is an important building block of other succinct data structures like wavelet trees, LOUDS, etcetera.